Home > Blogs > What is selenium? introduction to selenium...Read More

 1. Do you have a basic understanding of cloud computing?

-Cloud computing is the method of storing, managing, analysing, and processing data using computer resources (servers) on the internet (hence the term cloud).
-Rather of managing our own servers, we use infrastructure provided and maintained by third-party providers such as Microsoft, AWS, and others, and pay them depending on the amount of time the servers are used.
+Cloud computing is the method of storing, managing, analyzing, and processing data using computer resources (servers) on the internet (hence the term cloud).
+Rather than managing our servers, we use infrastructure provided and maintained by third-party providers such as Microsoft, AWS, and others, and pay them depending on the amount of time the servers are used.

 Cloud computing improves the speed of execution, provides resource flexibility, and facilitates scaling.

-Cloud computing can be utilised to achieve high fault tolerance and system availability, and it can be done dynamically based on the application's infrastructure requirements.
+Cloud computing can be utilized to achieve high fault tolerance and system availability, and it can be done dynamically based on the application's infrastructure requirements.

-2. Could you explain me a little bit about the Azure Cloud Service?
+2. Could you explain to me a little bit about the Azure Cloud Service?

 Azure Cloud Service is a traditional platform as a service example (PaaS).
 This was created to assist applications that require a high level of scalability, stability, and availability while maintaining a low cost of operation.
 These are housed on virtual machines, and Azure gives developers more control over them by allowing them to install the appropriate software and control them remotely.